eric-vo/mathworks-noise-suppression/README.md

 ## Overview

 This project is a submission for the [MATLAB and Simulink Challenge Project: Speech Background Noise Suppression with Deep Learning](https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub/tree/main/projects/Speech%20Background%20Noise%20Suppression%20with%20Deep%20Learning).
 Our project fine-tunes and analyzes a deep learning model for speech noise suppression using MATLAB's Audio Toolbox and Deep Learning Toolbox.
-The goal was to develop a denoising system that improves speech quality in noisy environments and evaluate its effectiveness using both:
+The goal was to develop a denoising system that improves speech quality in noisy environments and to evaluate its effectiveness using both:

 - **Subjective methods** – listening-based, human-rated clarity
-- **Objective metrics** – quantitative performance (noise reduction ratio)
+- **Objective metrics** – quantitative performance (e.g., noise reduction ratio)

 ## Folder Structure